 Panelists include:

 This webinar was organized by Sara Buckingham, PhD (Division 27, University of Alaska Anchorage), Nathan (Nate) Deichert, PhD (Division 8, Black Hills State University), and Raquel Rose (Division 27, New York University).
-Sara Buckingham, PhD will moderate the webinar.
+Sara Buckingham, PhD moderated the webinar.

 Date: Wednesday, April 26, 2023 from 4-5 pm ET (1-2 pm PT)

-This one-hour webinar is aimed at people who have not yet figured out how to do research that is useful to policy makers and/or practitioners, or who are struggling to do so.
+This 1-hour webinar is aimed at people who have not yet figured out how to do research that is useful to policymakers and/or practitioners, or who are struggling to do so.
 The webinar will also include attention to the value of community and counseling/clinical partnerships for research.

 Panelists include:

-This webinar was organized by John Paul Wilson, PhD (Division 8) and Helen Hsu, PsyD (Division 45).
+This webinar was organized and moderated by by John Paul Wilson, PhD (Division 8) and Helen Hsu, PsyD (Division 45).

 FALL 2023 WEBINARS